2021/2022 Offer: OPEN

 - VCT Reviewed by Allenbridge (rated 84) and MICAP

-Although relatively new to the VCT market, Seneca Partners is an experienced growth capital investor.
-It has raised and deployed more than £85 million of EIS and VCT capital into more than 40 SME companies through over 80 funding rounds since 2012 (figures to 31 December 2019).
+Seneca Partners is an experienced growth capital investor.
+It has raised and deployed more than £110 million of EIS and VCT capital into more than 50 SME companies through over 100 funding rounds since 2012 (figures to 31 July 2021).

 The Seneca Growth Capital VCT is managed by the same team behind the EIS funds, including shareholder directors of Seneca Partners Ltd – Richard Manley, Ian Currie, and Tim Murphy.
 All three are SME specialists by background.
 Their previous experience includes KPMG, NM Rothschild, Cenkos Fund Managers, Altium, Apax, RBS, Deloitte and HBOS.

-Directors of Seneca Partners Ltd and key members of the management team in the wider group of Seneca branded companies invested more than £200,000 in the 2018 offer and are investing £100,000 in the current offer.
+Directors of Seneca Partners Ltd and key members of the management team in the wider group of Seneca branded companies invested more than £300,000 in the VCT to date.

 The VCT follows the same generalist investment strategy the manager has been applying to its EIS Portfolio Service.
 The VCT has benefitted and is expected to continue to benefit from the same deal flow, investment process and co-investment opportunities that come from Seneca’s EIS activity.